coredns/coredns.io/content/manual/configuration.md

 ~~~

 Most plugins allow more configuration with Directives.
 In the case of the [*chaos*](/plugins/chaos)
-plugin we can specify a `VERSION` and `AUTHORS`: as shown in it syntax:
+plugin we can specify a `VERSION` and `AUTHORS` as shown in its syntax:

 > #### Syntax
 >